oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Encrypt organisation data in mobile device | Configured | To ensure encryption requirements are met based on ACSC hardening requirements.
 Send organisation data to unmanaged apps | Policy managed apps with Open In/Share Filtering | Prevents data to be shared between managed application stated above and other unmanaged application on the device.
 Save copies of organisation data | SharePoint and OneDrive for Business only | Ensure all data is saved within the Agencies tenant.
-Organisation data notification | Block organisation Data | Prevents Agency information being displayed on the lock screen.
+Organisation data notification | Block organisation Data | Prevents organisation information being displayed on the lock screen.
 Microsoft Edge Configuration | Configured.<br>Set Microsoft Edge proxy and homepage URL to Agencies Intranet | Configured so Microsoft Edge is able to access Agencies internal websites.
 Microsoft Outlook | Configured.<br>Ensure Contact list is added into Outlook Contact list rather than device | Configured so Agencies contact list is maintained within managed application rather than the phone's contact details.